awsdocs/amazon-dynamodb-developer-guide/doc_source/LSI.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 DynamoDB stores all of the items with the same partition key value contiguously\.
-In this example, given a particular ForumName, a `Query` operation could immediately locate all of the threads for that forum\.
+In this example, given a particular *ForumName*, a `Query` operation could immediately locate all of the threads for that forum\.
 Within a group of items with the same partition key value, the items are sorted by sort key value\.
 If the sort key \(*Subject*\) is also provided in the query, DynamoDB can narrow down the results that are returned—for example, returning all of the threads in the "S3" forum that have a *Subject* beginning with the letter "a"\.

 Some requests might require more complex data access patterns\.
 For example: